 Minimum Age > 13, under 18 accompanied by an adult/guardian

-Difficulty > We will be doing some light off-trail hiking on sometimes slippery and uneven surfaces – see additional details below
+Difficulty > There is some light off-trail hiking on slippery and uneven surfaces – see the additional workshop information below

-The North Shore Winter Photography Workshop is the perfect learning opportunity for amateur photographers of all levels interested in improving their skills.
-We time the excursion to take advantage of the best light, explore picturesque locations, and truly capture the essence of winter along the North Shore.
+The North Shore Winter Photography Workshop is the perfect learning opportunity for amateur photographers of all levels who are interested in improving their skills.
+We time the excursion to take advantage of the best light, explore picturesque locations, and truly capture the essence of winter along Lake Superior’s North Shore.
 Anyone with an interest in photography and a passion for the outdoors is going to benefit from this workshop.
-We’ll pick you up at the Fitger’s Complex in Downtown Duluth and set off to multiple locations where you’ll get one-on-one instruction on digital photography techniques including the use of natural light, tripods, shutter releases, and lens filters.
-During the last hour of the workshop you’ll sit down for an amazing lunch from Vanilla Bean Restaurant and a beer from Castle Danger Brewing Company and learn some basic photo editing skills using Adobe Lightroom.
-This is an all-inclusive experience with Bill as your guide!
+We’ll pick you up on Saturday morning at the Fitger’s Complex in Downtown Duluth and set off to multiple locations where you’ll get one-on-one instruction on digital photography techniques including the essentials of image composition, the use of natural light, tripods, shutter releases, and lens filters.

 Still have questions?
 Email us for more information.